A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Test-Time Graph OOD Adaptation

 \subsection{Data-Centric Approaches}

-Data-centric approaches in test-time graph OOD adaptation focus on modifying the input data to effectively address distribution shifts between the training and target domains.
-These methodologies emphasize the reconstruction and augmentation of graph features to enhance the model's performance without altering the pre-trained architecture.
+Data-centric approaches in test-time graph OOD adaptation focus on modifying input data rather than altering the pre-trained model.
+Unlike generalization techniques, which aim to improve robustness across diverse distributions, and training-time adaptation, which requires access to both source and target data, test-time adaptation operates solely on target data.
+These methods emphasize the reconstruction and augmentation of graph features to enhance model performance without modifying the pre-trained architecture.

 \textbf{Feature Reconstruction.} Feature reconstruction aims to mitigate distribution shifts between training and target through reconstructing node features of target graphs to resemble those of source graphs during test time.
 In FRGNN, Ding et al.~\cite{Ding2023FRGNNMT} consider the semi-supervised node classification task and utilize an MLP to establish a mapping between the output and input space of the pre-trained GNN.
 Subsequently, using the encoded one-hot class vectors as inputs, the MLP generates class representative representations.
 By substituting the features of the labeled test nodes with the representative representations of the corresponding classes and spreading the updated information to other unlabeled test nodes through message passing, the graph embedding bias between test nodes and training nodes is anticipated to be mitigated.